Jelica Vazzaz: Personal life

 Vazzaz’s close working-relationship with the married Boris Gregorka eventually resulted in their relationship becoming more than professional.
 This was long-standing, openly acknowledged, and was tolerated by Boris’s wife, Njune.
 In addition to the many capacities in which she worked professionally within the competitive aspects of the sport of gymnastics, her enthusiasm spilled over into providing opportunities for recreational gymnastics.
 She developed her own ideas for family-based gymnastics, offering classes designed specifically for children under the age of 3, and including both their mothers and fathers.
 She also developed and offered a program named “Skokice” which was targeted to older people ranging in age from their early 50s to over 90, and she offered these classes until she was nearly 90 years old.

 Vazzaz stayed active throughout her entire life.
 Well into her 80s, she still got up regularly at 5:30 and read the daily newspaper.
-She continued to work diligently organising all of her effects and documents in her archives, and actively stayed in communication with many of her previous students.
+She continued to work diligently organizing all of her effects and documents in her archives, and actively stayed in communication with many of her previous students.
 She also drove regularly throughout her 80s, worked crossword puzzles, smoked a pack of cigarettes a day, and went to bed only at 1 am.
 Not including her daytime naps, she only slept 3 or 4 hours at night.
 On 15 June 2007, she died after a “serious illness” at the age of 92.
 She was very fond of travelling and visited such European countries as Bulgaria, France, Monaco, and Spain, and, more broadly, she travelled to China, India, Nepal, Russia, and parts of Africa as well.
 She particularly liked Finland and their saunas and was instrumental in introducing them to Slovenia.

-Every time fellow Yugoslavian 1924 Olympic Gymnastics All-Around Champion Leon Štukelj came to Ljubljana, he first stopped to see Gregorka, then they both talked with Vazzaz.
+Every time fellow Yugoslav 1924 Olympic Gymnastics All-Around Champion Leon Štukelj came to Ljubljana, he first stopped to see Gregorka, then they both talked with Vazzaz.